dhis2/training-docs/content/tracker_use/lg_tracker_capture_android.md

 ### Go offline!

 Android allows for storing tracker data offline directly on the device.
 Records must be synced first or they can not be accessed offline.
 The number of records that are synced to the device is defined in the settings page of the Android app or globally by your system administrator (if the global option is selected, you will not be able to modify them on the device directly).
+This is an example if you are able to modify the settings.
+On your device when you check, you will not be able to modify these settings.

 ![sync_settings](resources/images/tracker_capture_android/sync_settings.png)